-Shareholders of record at the close of business on December 15, 2000 (the "Record Date") are entitled to vote on each matter to be voted upon by the shareholders of the Company at the Meeting.
-As of the Record Date, 5,162,138 shares of the Company's Common Stock, 113,901 shares of the Company's Series A Preferred Stock, and 2,000,000 shares of the Company's Series B Preferred Stock were issued and outstanding.
+Shareholders of record at the close of business on December 15, 2000 (the "Record Date") are entitled to vote on each matter to be voted upon by the shareholders of the Company's Common Stock, 113,901 shares of the Company's Series A Preferred Stock, and 2,000,000 shares of the Company's Series B Preferred Stock were issued and outstanding.
 Each share of the Company's Common Stock is entitled to cast one vote on each matter to be presented to the shareholders of the Company for their approval at the Meeting.
 The holder of the Company's Series B Preferred Stock is entitled to cast 10 votes on each matter presented to the shareholders of the Company for their approval for each share of the Company's Series B Preferred Stock owned of record on the Record Date.
 Holders of the Company's Series A Preferred Stock and Series B Preferred Stock, each voting separately as a class, are entitled to vote on the proposal to approve the Reincorporation.
 Approval of the Reincorporation will require the affirmative vote of the holders of at least a majority of the votes entitled to be cast by the holders of the Company's Common Stock and Series B Preferred Stock, voting together, by the holders of at least a majority of the Company's Series A Preferred Stock, voting separately as a class, and by the holders of at least a majority of the Company's Series B Preferred Stock, also voting separately as a class.